 Impact When Leadership Can Support Wellness Program Participation

-When your high level leaders are seen caring about their employees’ health and well-being, it goes a lot farther than the basic “job well done” speech at yearly reviews.
+When high level leaders are seen caring about their employees’ health and well-being, it goes a lot farther than the basic “job well done” speech at yearly reviews.
 Words are important, but actions speak a lot louder.
 Use these examples to spark ideas on how you can create greater impact with your organization.

 Participate In The Current Campaigns Going On At Your Work Site